bitprj/Intro-To-Serverless/GETTING_STARTED.md

 if so:
 * run sudo chown -R yourusername /usr/local/share/zsh/site-functions
 * run sudo chown -R yourusername /usr/local/share/zsh
-4. Run compaudit and you should see the error message(s) cleared
+* run compaudit and you should see the error message(s) cleared

 </details>
 <hr>